calvin1011/calvinssendawula.github.io/about.md

         </p>

         <p>
-            I started coding my junior year of high school when I learned a basic HTML class and fell in love with the art of creating.
+            I discovered my passion for coding during my junior year of high school when I took a basic HTML class.
-            I wanted this journey to be more than just a basic HTML class, so I chose Computer Science as my career path.
-            I have a strong passion for programming and becoming a better engineer.
+            The ability to bring ideas to life through code instantly captivated me.
+However, I wanted to go beyond the fundamentals and deepen my understanding of software development.
+That drive led me to pursue a degree in Computer Science, where I continue to refine my skills and grow as an engineer.
+I am deeply passionate about programming and constantly strive to become a better developer.
         </p>

         <p>